rl-institut/multi-vector-simulator/docs/Overview.rst

      - Heat pump is used when electricity_price/COP is less than the heat grid price

 More tests can still be implemented with regard to the investment model within the MVS.
 Also, components with two input sources can also be tested.

+For sensitivity analysis, the behaviour of the MVS is studied by testing the effect of changing the value of the feed-in tariff for a fixed value of an asset's LCOE such that LCOE_ASSET is less than the electricity price.
+More input-output transformations can be investigated such as checking the randomness of supply between the electrical grid and a diesel generator when fuel_price/generator_efficiency is equal to electricity_price/transformer_efficiency.
+Another sensitivity analysis case could be used to know if a diesel generator actually replaces the consumption from the grid at times of peak demand--i.e., dispatch_price is less or equal to peak_demand_charge.
+The table below lists the implemented sensitivity analysis tests.

+.. list-table:: Sensitivity Analysis
+   :widths: 25 25
+   :header-rows: 1

+   * - Sensitivity Analysis Test
+     - Expected Result
+   * - Comparing FIT to LCOE_ASSET
+     - Invest is maximum allowed capacity of asset for FIT values larger than LCOE_ASSET